sbuis/AgMIP-Calibration-Phase-IV/README.md

 * If your model has already been interfaced with CroptimizR:

-  * download the repository (green button "Code")
+  * download the repository (green button "Code" => "Download zip") and unzip it.

+  * open the R project AgMIP-Calibration-Phase-IV in RStudio

+  * install appropriate versions of CroptimizR and CroPlotR by executing the commands:

+    * devtools::install_github("SticsRPacks/CroptimizR@AgMIP_phaseIV)
+    * devtools::install_github("SticsRPacks/CroPlotR@*release")

+  * define the protocol_descr_****.xls files as indicated in the word document sent by the co-leaders

+  * Check that your model wrapper is able to provide the simulated variables you listed in the protocol description files.

-  * adapt main_script.R to your case
+  * adapt beginning of main_script.R to your case

-  * execute main_script.R in Rstudio by setting maxeval to a low value (see comment in main_script.R) and check if everything seems fine (e.g., no error nor warning messages ...)
+  * in main_script.R, set debug variable to TRUE (see at the beginning of the script) and execute main_script.R in Rstudio => check if everything seems fine (e.g., no error + look at warning messages ...)

-  * execute main_script.R in Rstudio setting maxeval to a high value (>500) ... this may take some hours or days depending on the computation time needed by your model.
-Solutions for improving performances exist if needed (e.g. run situations in parallel in your wrapper, refer to the wrapper implementation guidelines).
+  * when everything seems to be OK, set debug variable to FALSE and execute main_script.R in Rstudio ... this may take several days depending on the computation time needed by your model.
+Solutions for improving performances exist if needed (e.g. run situations in parallel in your wrapper, refer to the [wrapper implementation guidelines](https://sticsrpacks.github.io/CroptimizR/articles/Designing_a_model_wrapper.html)).